simon-ritchie/apysc/docstring_markdowns/apysc/_display/visible_interface.md

 ### `_initialize_visible_if_not_initialized` method docstring

-Initialize _visible attribute if it hasn't been initialized yet.
+Initialize _visible attribute if this instance does not initialize it yet.

 ### `_make_snapshot` method docstring